vlang/v/doc/docs.md

 assert `\xe2\x98\x85`.bytes() == [byte(0xe2), 0x98, 0x85]
 assert `\342\230\205`.bytes() == [byte(0xe2), 0x98, 0x85]
 ```

-_example will fail to compile until next release_

 Note that `rune` literals use the same escape syntax as strings, but they can only hold one unicode
 character.
 Therefore, if your code does not specify a single Unicode character, you will receive an